First Trimester Screening

 First trimester screening may include:

-- Ultrasound test for fetal nuchal translucency (NT).
-This test uses ultrasound to look at the back of the fetus' neck.
+Ultrasound test for fetal nuchal translucency (NT).
+This test uses ultrasound to look at the back of the baby's neck.
 It checks for increased

 fluid or skin thickening.
 These might mean a defect.

-- Blood tests.
-The blood tests measure two substances found in the blood of all pregnant women:
+Blood tests.
+The blood tests measure 2 substances found in the blood of all pregnant women:

-- Cell-free fetal DNA screening.
+Cell-free fetal DNA screening.
 This tests the baby's DNA that is in your blood.
-It checks for certain abnormal
+It checks for certain abnormal chromosomes.

-chromosomes.
 It can also check for defects in the fetal sex chromosomes (X or Y).
+Cell-free fetal

-Cell-free fetal DNA screening does not find structural birth defects, such as spina
+DNA screening does not find structural birth defects, such as spina bifida or defects